HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 After reading this far, hopefully, you're feeling optimistic about the benefits of using Neem.
 And so you should!
 For many people (including me), it ticks lots of boxes and is an effective product and natural solution for common houseplant pests.

 Of course, as with anything, there are some important things to consider and be aware of.
-Here's seven.
+Here are seven things to know.

 Neem oil is a powerful insecticide